What is a BER Rating?

 Choose energy efficient windows

-According to Patricia, windows should always be the first consideration when considering more energy efficient improvements.
+According to professionals, windows should always be the first consideration when considering more energy efficient improvements.
 Changes can be made much easier with a specialist window replacement company.

 Upgrading windows gives homeowners the opportunity to give their house a facelift, by changing the window break-up.
 Homeowners could choose to add more opening sections, or less if preferred.
 If this is the sole change homeowners choose to make, they may also have to re-paint window boards, window heads, reveals, and maybe even entire rooms.

-When upgrading your windows, ask your specialist to use thermal foam and airtightness tape.
+When a customer is upgrading their windows, they should ask their specialist to use thermal foam and airtightness tape.
 This will prevent drafts caused by the junction of the window and the wall because of poor fittings and sealing standards of the past.